jalexstark/heptodes/zebraix/doc/gfm/background/RatQuad.md

 <figure>
 <img src="figs-ratquad/RatQuad-I.svg"
-alt="RQSs with \cos(\Omega)=0 and \sigma=1 can be used conveniently for purposes such as the rounded corners of a parallelogram.
+alt="RQCs with \cos(\Omega)=0 and \sigma=1 can be used conveniently for purposes such as the rounded corners of a parallelogram.
 The drawing shows such a parallelogram (top) along with a breakdown highlighting the corners.
-This illustrates how the mid-point with respect to t, that is t=1/2 within the range [0,1], divides the corner RQS at its logical mid-point.
-This is where the parallelogram diagonal intersects the RQS." />
+This illustrates how the mid-point with respect to t, that is t=1/2 within the range [0,1], divides the corner RQC at its logical mid-point.
+This is where the parallelogram diagonal intersects the RQC." />
-<figcaption aria-hidden="true">RQSs with <span
+<figcaption aria-hidden="true">RQCs with <span
 class="math inline">cos (<em>Ω</em>) = 0</span> and <span
 class="math inline"><em>σ</em> = 1</span> can be used conveniently for
 purposes such as the rounded corners of a parallelogram.
 The drawing